marijnh/Eloquent-JavaScript/05_higher_order.md

 {{id average_function}}

-Higher-order functions start to shine when you need to _compose_ operations.
+The abstractions provided by these functions really shine when you need to _compose_ operations.
 As an example, let's write code that finds the average year of origin for living and dead scripts in the data set.

 ```
 function average(array) {